ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-30-Data Science Preparation.md

 # How to apply job
 ## Resume
+Ther

 ## Networking v.s.
 Apply as much as you can

 ![](https://cdn-images-1.medium.com/max/1600/1*gBLsSYp3M9gYhsgprRHVww.jpeg)
+We all know networking is very important.

 # Interview
 There's are few general type interview.